s-victor/TinyPedal/README.md

 1. Download source code from [Releases](https://github.com/s-victor/TinyPedal/releases) page; or click `Code` button at the top of repository and select `Download ZIP`; or use `Git` tool to clone this repository.

-2. Download this forked version of pyRfactor2SharedMemory source code from:
+2. Download submodule `pyRfactor2SharedMemory` source code from:
 https://github.com/s-victor/pyRfactor2SharedMemory
-It includes a few required changes for TinyPedal.
+(This forked version includes a few required changes for TinyPedal)

 3. Extract TinyPedal source code ZIP file.
 Then extract pyRfactor2SharedMemory ZIP file and put `pyRfactor2SharedMemory` folder in the root folder of TinyPedal.